 GL DRAFT 8.3.2310.12.23

-(ii) Provide laboratory and field testing of the slope stability and foundation support of the Landfill and all related Landfill facilities on the Property, and the adequacy of the compaction of fill materials.
-Such testing results shall show soils to be compacted to 98% of standard proctor dry density at ± 2% optimum moisture content for structural fill, and at 95% standard proctor dry density at ± 2% optimum moisture content for general fill.

-(e) In the event the Landfill Liaison identifies any non-compliance with the Construction Requirements, the County shall provide written notice of such non-compliance to Company (a “Violation Notice”), and Company shall remediate such non-compliance within ten thirty (1030) Business Days days (or such longer period, as the County may designate in its sole

-discretion) after receipt of such Violation Notice.
-If Company fails to remediate such non compliance within the timeframe set forth in the Violation Notice, the County shall have the right to issue a “stop work” order (a “Stop Work Order”), and Company shall immediately halt the Construction.
-The Stop Work Order shall remain in effect until Company remediates the non compliance issues set forth in the Violation Notice.
-Notwithstanding the foregoing, if the Landfill Liaison identifies any non-compliance with the Construction Requirements that ; provided, that, if such non-compliance poses an imminent threat of material harm to human health or the environment, the County may issue a Stop Work Order with immediate effect, and Company shall immediately halt the Construction and take steps to , in its sole discretion, provide for a shorter remediation period in the Violation Notice, and after receipt of such Violation Notice, Company shall remediate such non-compliance within such shorter period of time.

 1.3.
 Expenses.
 All costs and expenses incurred by Company to satisfy the Pre Development Conditions and during the construction phase of the Landfill shall be born exclusively by Company.
 Upon signing this Agreement, Company shall make a payment to the County in the amount of one hundred thousand dollars ($100,000) to defray the costs and expenses already incurred by the County in connection with the development of the Landfill and this Agreement.In addition, during the Construction, Company shall reimburse the County up to two hundred thousand dollars ($200,000) per year, beginning as of the Effective Date (without proration for any shorter period), for expenses incurred by the County with respect to the development of the Landfill, including, without limitation, expenses incurred with respect to attorneys and consultants (the “Development Reimbursement”).

 2. Operations; Host Fee.